FgForrest/evitaDB/documentation/developer/query/query_constraint_description_framework.md

 Then, at least one constructor or factory method must be annotated with the `io.evitadb.api.query.descriptor.annotation.Creator` to mark it as a *creator*.
-A *creator* may define a custom suffix (to form *full name*) and an implicit classifier and all of its parameters (if there are any) must be annotated with the  `io.evitadb.api.query.descriptor.annotation.Classifier`, `io.evitadb.api.query.descriptor.annotation.Value`, `io.evitadb.api.query.descriptor.annotation.Child`, or `io.evitadb.api.query.descriptor.annotation.AdditionalChild`.
+A *creator* may define a custom suffix (to form *full name*) and an implicit classifier.
+By default, the `ConstraintProcessor` tries to guess appropriate type of each parameter if there is no annotation associated with it.
+Otherwise, parameters can be annotated with the  `io.evitadb.api.query.descriptor.annotation.Classifier`, `io.evitadb.api.query.descriptor.annotation.Value`, `io.evitadb.api.query.descriptor.annotation.Child`, or `io.evitadb.api.query.descriptor.annotation.AdditionalChild`.